robertwgh/ezSIFT/README.md

 cd build
 cmake ..
 ```
-Upon finishing the above instructions, Visual Studio solution `ezsift.sln` will be generated.
-Open the solution files and build all projects, the static lib and examples will be built.
+Upon finishing the above instructions, A Visual Studio solution `ezsift.sln` will be generated.
+Open the solution file and build all projects, the static lib and examples will be built.

 #### Android NDK native
 1. Please install the latest Android NDK package, and add NDK root folder to your system environment PATH to expose `ndk-build` tool to the shell.